-- B. payment of costs and expenses not exceeding the Maximum Approved Costs reasonably incurred by CPA Australia in the investigation and determination of the matter; - C. suspension of the membership of any Member in the circumstances prescribed and in accordance with Clause 27(3) of the Constitution; and/or - D. any application by a person whose name has been removed from the Register under the Constitution for readmission in the circumstances prescribed in and in accordance with Clause 34 of the Constitution; - (d) to an Expert Advisory Panel, the power to be commissioned by the MPC or an ICM by way of sub-delegation to provide to it interpretation and/or any expert assistance on any Complaint to assist the undertaking of Disciplinary Procedures; - (e) to the Professional Conduct Reporting Committee, the power to supervise the conduct of Disciplinary Procedures and any Tribunal in the manner set out in By-Law 5.8; - (f) to an OPT, the power to: - (i) undertake Disciplinary Procedures; - commission the MPC or an ICM by way of sub-delegation to undertake further investigation of any Complaint as necessary to assist the undertaking of Disciplinary Procedures; - (ii) refer a Complaint to a Disciplinary Committee for Determination; - (iii) make a Determination in respect of: - A. a Complaint concerning an Administrative Matter or Non-Administrative Breach after forming an opinion for the purposes of Clause 27(1) of the Constitution whether the person while a Member whether acting as an accountant or otherwise engaged in or suffered any of the matters complained of and impose any one or more of the penalties set out under Clause 27(2)(b) to (k) inclusive of the Constitution; and/or - B. payment of costs and expenses not exceeding the Maximum Approved Costs reasonably incurred by CPA Australia in the investigation and determination of the matter; - (g) to a Disciplinary Committee, the power to: - (i) undertake Disciplinary Procedures; - commission the MPC or an ICM by way of sub-delegation to undertake further investigation of any Complaint as necessary to assist the undertaking of Disciplinary Procedures; - (iii) make a Determination in respect of: - A. any Complaint after forming an opinion for the purposes of Clause 27(1) of the Constitution whether the person while a Member whether acting as an accountant or otherwise engaged in or suffered any of the matters complained of and impose any one or more of the penalties set out under Clause 27(2) of the Constitution; - B. any re-hearing of a Complaint on appeal from the MPC or an ICM pursuant to By-Law 5.14(r); and/or - C. payment of costs and expenses not exceeding the Maximum Approved Costs reasonably incurred by CPA Australia in the investigation and determination of the matter;

-- (h) to an Appeals Committee, the power to: - (i) undertake Disciplinary Procedures; - commission the MPC or an ICM by way of sub-delegation to undertake further investigation of any Complaint as necessary to assist the undertaking of Disciplinary Procedures; - (iii) make a Determination in respect of: - A. any re-hearing of a Complaint on appeal from the Determination of a Disciplinary Committee pursuant to By-Law 5.14(s); and/or - B. in the event the appeal is unsuccessful, payment of costs and expenses not exceeding the Maximum Approved Costs reasonably incurred by CPA Australia in connection with the hearing of the appeal.
+- payment of costs and expenses not exceeding the Maximum Costs reasonably incurred by CPA Australia in the investigation and determination of the matter; - (vii) to a Disciplinary Committee, the power to: - undertake Disciplinary Procedures; - B. commission the MPC or an ICM by way of sub-delegation to undertake further investigation of any Complaint as necessary to assist the undertaking of Disciplinary Procedures; - C. make a Determination in respect of: - (1) any Complaint after forming an opinion for the purposes of Article 39(a) of the Constitution whether the person while a Member whether acting as an accountant or otherwise engaged in or suffered any of the matters complained of and impose any one or more of the penalties set out under Article 39(b) of the Constitution; - (2) any re-hearing of a Complaint on appeal from the MPC or an ICM pursuant to By-Law 5.14(r); and/or - payment of costs and expenses not exceeding the Maximum Costs reasonably incurred by CPA Australia in the investigation and determination of the matter; - (viii) to an Appeals Committee, the power to: - A. undertake Disciplinary Procedures; - commission the MPC or an ICM by way of sub-delegation to undertake further investigation of any Complaint as necessary to assist the undertaking of Disciplinary Procedures; - C. make a Determination in respect of: - (1) any re-hearing of a Complaint on appeal from the Determination of a Disciplinary Committee pursuant to By-Law 5.14(s); and/or - in the event the appeal is unsuccessful, payment of costs and expenses not exceeding the Maximum Costs reasonably incurred by CPA Australia in connection with the hearing of the appeal; and - (ix) to the Chief Executive Officer, the power to: - A. determine, pursuant to Article 40(a)(i) of the Constitution, that a Member has forfeited his or her membership; - B. remove or suspend a Member's rights and privileges for such time as deemed appropriate, pursuant to Article 40(a)(ii) of the Constitution; - C. determine, pursuant to Article 43(a) of the Constitution, that an Honorary Member has forfeited his or her distinction as an Honorary Member; and/or - D. determine, pursuant to Article 43(b) of the Constitution, that a Life Member has forfeited his or her distinction as a Life Member; and/or - E. make a Determination in respect of: - (1) any application by a person whose name has been removed from the Register under the Constitution for Readmission in the circumstances prescribed in and in accordance with Article 14(a) of the Constitution; and/or - (2) any application for Reinstatement by a Member whose membership has been suspended or whose Allocated Membership Status has been lowered.

-5.2 Initiation of a Complaint